ifty54/Practice-ML-Algorithms/README.md

 With expertise in `Search Engine Optimization`, I have done several Client projects and Freelancing at Marketplaces including `Fiverr`, `Upwork`.
 But talking about Artificial Intelligence, it always has been on my radar to go with!

-📫 reach me at ifty.alamin54@gmail.com
+📫 reach me at ifty.alamin54@gmail.com or alamin58@student.sust.edu

 ### Socials